 Fully maintained Lease

-- This the same as a novated lease, but the monthly payments also include vehicle running expenses, including petrol, registration, insurance and maintenance.
+- This is the same as a novated lease, but the monthly payments also include vehicle running expenses, including petrol, registration, insurance and maintenance

 Commercial Hire Purchase